Science

 Fertility and hormonal health (men and women)

-Ashwagandha has interesting hormonal and reproductive effects in both men and women, particularly in situations of reduced fertility or sexual dysfunction .
-Here are the main findings of clinical studies:
+Ashwagandha has interesting hormonal and reproductive effects in both men and women, particularly in situations of reduced fertility or sexual dysfunction.
+Here are the main findings of the clinical studies :

 - Ashwagandha may increase testosterone levels and sperm quality.
 A landmark clinical trial in men with oligospermia (low sperm count) administered 675 mg/day of root extract for 90 days.
-Compared to the placebo, the ashwagandha group saw a +167% increase in sperm count and +57% of their mobility after 3 months ****.
+Compared to the placebo, the ashwagandha group saw a increase of +167 % of sperm count and +57 % of their mobility after 3 months ****.

-These dramatic improvements in sperm parameters were accompanied by a significant increase in reproductive hormones: serum testosterone increased by approximately +17% and luteinizing hormone (LH) by an average of +34% compared to the start of the study.
+These dramatic improvements in sperm parameters were accompanied by a significant increase in reproductive hormones : there serum testosterone increased by approximately +17 % and luteinizing hormone (LH) of +34 % on average compared to the start of the study.

 This suggests a real spermatogenic effect of ashwagandha, potentially via the reduction of testicular oxidative stress and regulation of the hypothalamic-pituitary-gonadal axis.

-- Even in men without declared fertility disorders, ashwagandha can favorably modulate sex hormones.
-For example, a double-blind study in overweight elderly men (40–70 years) showed that after 8 weeks of taking a standardized extract (Shoden 120 mg/d, equivalent to ~21 mg of withanolides), blood testosterone had increased by ~14–15% compared to placebo (significant difference, p = 0.01).
+- Even in men without overt fertility problems, ashwagandha can favorably modulate sex hormones.
+For example, a double-blind study in overweight elderly men (40–70 years) showed that after 8 weeks of taking a standardized extract (Shoden 120 mg/day, equivalent to ~21 mg of withanolides), blood testosterone had increased by ~14–15 % compared to placebo (significant difference, p = 0.01).

-Likewise, the DHEA-S (hormone associated with vitality) increased by approximately 18% (p = 0.005) under ashwagandha.
+Likewise, the DHEA-S (hormone associated with vitality) increased by about 18 % (p = 0.005) under ashwagandha.

-Although in this study subjects did not report major subjective changes in fatigue or libido over 8 weeks, the objective hormonal improvement is promising for male vitality.
+Although in this study subjects did not report any major subjective changes in their fatigue or libido over 8 weeks, objective hormonal improvement is promising for male vitality.

 - In terms of male sexual function, trials indicate a benefit on libido and satisfaction.

-The treated men also reported better overall sexual satisfaction .
-There is also some evidence that ashwagandha may help with mild erectile dysfunction by reducing stress and improving circulation, although specific data in humans is still limited and requires confirmation.
+Treated men also reported better overall sexual satisfaction.
+There are also indications that ashwagandha may help with mild erectile dysfunction by reducing stress and improving circulation, although specific data in humans are still limited and require confirmation.

-Specifically, overall Female Sexual Function Index (FSFI) scores increased significantly with ashwagandha (+~5.5 points vs. placebo), reflecting a better lubrication, arousal, orgasm and satisfaction .
-Similarly, the sexual distress score (FSDS) decreased (therefore less sexual frustration) and the number of successful reports during the study was higher in the ashwagandha group.
+Specifically, overall Female Sexual Function Index (FSFI) scores increased significantly under ashwagandha (+ ~5.5 points vs placebo), reflecting a better lubrication, arousal, orgasm and satisfaction.
+Similarly, the sexual distress score (FSDS) decreased (thus less sexual frustration) and the number of successful reports during the study was higher in the ashwagandha group.

 - Regarding female fertility or other hormonal parameters (such as ovarian function, menstrual disorders, etc.), direct clinical data are very limited.